Workbook and Online Study page: See Arguments and Persuasive Language : an essay-writing guide.

 Davis’s humour often provides a sense of relief from the relentless hardship and persecution.
 Characters like Gran are resourceful and show amazing strength to withstand adversity.
 Gran is good humoured despite the hardships she faces daily in her struggle to keep the family together and in her attempts to provide Cissie and David with an education.
 Jimmy suffers from the debilitating effect of alcohol and often appears sentimental and maudlin.
 He stumbles over the bike which David has been trying to fix all day, which precipitates the fight.
 Gran separates them, grabbing “both by the hair and pulling viciously”.
 Humorously, she “falls on her backside”.

 Members of the family are spirited and often give “lip” (58) to the officers as they seek to maintain their dignity and pride in very difficult circumstances.
 Milly pours the alcohol on the ground as Jimmy sits defeated, “sick in the bloody head”.
 He “groans” (25).
-Constable tells Gran, “I don’t want any lip from you” (37), implying that she like other family members, are inconvenient rabble-rousers or troublemakers.
+The Constable tells Gran, “I don’t want any lip from you” (37), implying that she like other family members, are inconvenient rabble-rousers or troublemakers.
 She mocks the Vicar who gives them no help.
 At one stage when Jimmy is arrested, yet again, he states that he prefers to walk in front of the sergeant because he does not trust him.

 Comparison with Frank Brown:

 - Davis constructs the character of Frank Brown to show how the aborigines are at greater risk and more disadvantaged than their white counterparts during the depression.

-- This depiction also enables Davis to criticise the Sergeant’s attitude — that the indigenous Australians are just lazy and do not want to work; Davis challenges the audience to question just how much harder it is for indigenous people who also must battle discrimination.
+- This depiction also enables Davis to criticise the Sergeant’s attitude — that the indigenous Australians are just lazy and do not want to work; Davis challenges the audience to question just how much harder it is for indigenous people who also must also battle discrimination.